mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - **Legacy:** "House Goldshore will outlast kingdoms and crowns."

 **Bonds:**
-- House Goldshore's reputation and wealth
+- House Goldshore's unification under HIS leadership
-- His daughter Serina, whom he's grooming as his heir
+- His network of informants and agents across both continents
 - The city of Goldreach—he built it into what it is
-- His network of informants and agents across both continents
+- The memory of his grandfather, who first dreamed of branch family ascendancy

 **Flaws:**
 - Believes everything and everyone can be bought